sdlcgrp5/prepPad/README.md

 Olatunde Mojisola <br>

 **Problem Statement** <br>
-Students seeking internships face challenges in managing multiple applications, including tracking deadlines, statuses, and follow-ups, which often leads to missed opportunities.
-Manually organizing application details is error-prone and inefficient.
-Additionally, students struggle to assess how well their skills align with job requirements, resulting in wasted effort on unsuitable roles.
-The lack of a clear, visual overview of their application progress further hinders motivation and organization.
+Students face significant challenges in securing internships and entry-level roles due to skill mismatches, ineffective resume tailor, and managing multiple applications.
+Traditional platforms like LinkedIn Learning or paid resume-review services are cost-prohibitive for students, who often lack the budget for subscriptions, and organizing application details on these platforms often requires external documentation like spreadsheets.
+Additionally, existing tools fail to provide actionable, personalized learning plans tied directly to job requirements.
 A streamlined solution is needed to simplify application management and improve alignment with opportunities.

 <br>

 **Overview** <br>
-doe is a centralized platform to help students efficiently manage, track, and evaluate their internship applications.
-The solution will automatically extract key details—such as deadlines, job titles, and required skills—from application links, enabling users to monitor progress and assess their alignment with role requirements in a structured and intuitive manner.

-**Objectives** <br>

-**Plan** <br>

-**Timeline** <br>

-**End Result** <br>
+prepPad addresses this by offering a student-centric, cost-free platform that automates resume-job matching and delivers curated learning steps to close gaps instantly. prepPad is a streamlined job-matching platform focused on helping users quickly compare their resumes to job postings and identify critical skill gaps.
+It prioritizes core functionality: resume parsing, job analysis, and actionable learning recommendations.
+The goal is to validate the product’s value proposition with minimal features while ensuring scalability.